-Program Student Learning Outcomes Assessment: Quantitative assessment data is obtained through a pre-test/post-test system in which students take a comprehensive exam covering the subfields of American Politics, Public Policy, International Relations, and Comparative Politics following the completion of freshman year studies.
+Nation and Global Security".
+Student learning outcome 5 will be assessed through a pre-test/post-test system in which students take a comprehensive exam covering the subfields of American Politics, Public Policy, International Relations, Comparative Politics and Law following the completion of freshman year studies.
 Prior to graduation, students are required to take the comprehensive exam again allowing for an accurate measurement of basic concept retention.
-This exam will be administered in POS 4900.
+This exam is administered in "Introduction to Political Science" and prior to graduation.